Fact no. 1 Family

 J. Hofstätter introduced the technique of soft pruning, which minimizes human intervention, very early.
 It promotes healthy and resilient vines that yield flavourful fruit and live long.

 Fact no. 10 Riesling

 Martin Foradori Hofstätter follows his passion for Riesling beyond the Alps.
-In 2014, he became the first Italian vintner to own vineyards predestined for this variety on the Saar River in Germany.
-He is now a partner at the VDP estate Dr. Fischer – Bocksteinhof.
+He became the first Italian vintner to own vineyards predestined for this variety on the Saar River (Mosel) in Germany.
+He is now a managing partner at the VDP estate “Weingut Dr. Fischer”.